JulieRaph/JulieRaph/README.md

 <h2 align="center">Hey !
-Welcome on my Github profil !! 🤗<br>My name is Julie Tolve and I'm a Junior Full Stack Developper</h2>
+Welcome on my Github profil !! <br>My name is Julie Tolve and I'm a Junior Full Stack Developper</h2>

 ### About me 🫅